-A total of 12 studies have investigated ozone flux over snow.
+Previous ozone flux measurements over snow have been conducted using an array of different techniques.
+Few of these studies provided detailed characterization of the sensitivity of the flux measurement.
 Galbally and Allison (1972) were the first ones who measured ozone fluxes over old and fresh snow surfaces at Mt Buller, Australia, and at Mawson, Antarctica.
 These authors determined vertical ozone gradients using a modified Ehmert potassium iodide ozone sensor.
-Es-

-- timated errors in the concentration measurement for the flux determination were reported to be on the order of ±1 ppbv (Galbally and Allison, 1972).
+Estimated errors in the concentration measurement for the flux determination were reported to be on the order of ±1 ppbv (Galbally and Allison, 1972).
 Later on, Colbeck and Harrison (1985) estimated that "errors in determining individual ozone deposition velocities [to seasonal snow over grassland] are around 30%, the largest contribution to the error being due to the standard error in ozone gradient."
-The ozone monitor - used in the Colbeck and Harrison (1985) study was a chemiluminescence sensor using ethylene as the reactant that was reported to have a measurement precision of ±1 ppbv.
+The ozone monitor used in the Colbeck and Harrison (1985) study was a chemiluminescence sensor using ethylene as the reactant and was reported to have a measurement precision of ± 1 ppbv.
 An eddy correlation-based method using a 15-Hz chemiluminescence ozone monitor reacting with eosin-y was used to measure ozone fluxes over seasonal snow at a subalpine forest site.
-There was no mentioning of the precision for this measurement (Stocker et al., 1994; Zeller and Hehn, 1996; and Zeller and Nikolov, 2000). - While there is a large scatter in measured ozone v_e , particularly over snow, a majority of the flux measurement results fall within the range of 0.01-0.1 cm s-1 (Helmig et al., 2007b).
-Despite this relatively low surface uptake rate, ozone deposition to snow is an important sink for lower atmosphere ozone levels and the oxidative capacity of the atmosphere over snow.
-This effect is due to the relative weakness of other chemical processes determining the ozone budget, in particular over polar snow (Helmig et al., 2007b).
+There was no mentioning of the precision for this measurement (Stocker et al., 1995; Zeller and Hehn, 1996; Zeller and Nikolov, 2000).

+While there is a large scatter in measured ozone v_e , particularly over snow, a majority of the flux measurement results fall within the range of 0.01-0.1 cm s-1 (Helmig et al., 2007b).
+Despite this relatively low surface uptake rate, ozone deposition to polar snow is an important ozone sink because other chemical processes that determine the ozone budget are weak compared to other environments (Helmig et al., 2007b).

 In this paper we present research aimed at characterizing and improving the sensitivity of ozone flux determination by the gradient method, also known as the gradient profile method, and results from field measurements of ozone exchange over the polar snow at Summit, Greenland.
-The challenge of flux gradient measurements is to conduct highly accurate and precise measurement of gradients that are small in relation to the total signal of the measured variable.
+The challenge of flux gradient measurements is to conduct highly accurate and precise measurement of gradients that are small (on the order of tenths of ppbv for ozone, and tenths of °C and m s-1 for temperature and wind speed, respectively) in relation to the absolute magnitude signal of the measured variable.
 This requirement is particularly critical for resolving the anticipated small vertical ozone gradients.
-Therefore a considerable amount of effort was dedicated towards the characterization and optimization of the instrument performance.
+Therefore, a considerable amount of effort was dedicated towards the characterization and optimization of the instrument performance.